 Cacao pods fermenting

-Still too moist for creating chocolate, the beans are now dried, are placed on covered drying racks in the sun until reaching a moisture content of 7%.
+Still too moist for creating chocolate, the beans are placed on covered drying racks in the sun until reaching a moisture content of 7%.
 Typically, this process ranges in time from seven to fourteen days.
 Once dried, the beans can be stored in this state for six months or longer.

 The beans are then roasted which serves several purposes.
 It removes any lingering moisture, sterilizes the beans, and, most importantly, helps to enhance the flavor.